graphitemaster/neothyne/docs/MATERIALS.md

 ##### parallax
 Scale and bias used for displacement mapping.
 Bias is optional.

+##### animation
+Materials can be animated by having the textures contain any number of frames both horizontally and vertically in the textures.
+The animate key takes four arguments with two optional arguments: Width of a frame, height of a frame, rate at which to cycle through the frames (in fps) and the total amount of frames to read from the textures to form an animation.

+If the math doesn't work out the engine will fail to load the animated material.

+The two optional arguments are used to flip the texture coordinates along the S and T axis respectively.

+For instance if you have a texture with a total size of 1024x1024 you could store four frames each 256x256 in size horizontally and vertically.
+Giving you a total of 16 frames.
+The engine does not care how many frames you have horizontally or vertically, so long as the width of a frame is modulo the full texture width.
+When it reaches the end of a row it will move to the next row in the texture.

+For good looking animations with high framerates you'll need larger textures, but keep in mind the engine will not load textures larger than 4096x4096 in size.
+With a 4096x4096 texture you could store 1024 128x128 frames.
+At a playback rate of 24fps that gives you a total of 42 seconds.

+Lower resolution textures don't look that great if they're going to be used on large surfaces so you may want your frames to be no less than 256x256 in which case your theoretical maximum duration would be 10 seconds at 24fps.

+You can experiment with lower or higher playback rates however 24fps is just fast enough to be acceptably convincing when played back and maximizes the duration of your animations.

+Animated materials are not meant to be videos so don't use them as such.
+They're meant to make interesting looking textures like the jump pads in Q3A.

 ##### colorize
 Hexadecimal RGBA color to colorize (modulate) the texture by.